kuzzleio/kuzzle/docs/plugins.md

 ### Pipe plugins

-When an pipe event is triggered, we are waiting for all plugins attached on this event.
+When a pipe event is triggered, we are waiting for all plugins attached on this event.
 A plugin attached on a pipe event has access to the data and can even change them.
-A pipe plugin must take in its last parameter a callback.
+A pipe plugin constructor must take in its last parameter a callback.
 This callback must be called at the end of the function with `callback(error, object)`:

 * error: if there is an error during the function, this parameter must be set.
 If everything is ok, you can call the function with null
 * object: the object to pass to the next function